otaviogood/EpidemicSim/README.md

 Get northern california OpenStreetMaps data (norcal-latest.osm.pbf) here: http://download.geofabrik.de/north-america/us/california/norcal.html
 Use openstreetmapFilter.js to filter out the relevant region (lat/lon bounds set in code) and find buildings of interest, like businesses, hospitals, supermarkets.

-Got Facebook population density maps here: https://data.humdata.org/dataset/united-states-high-resolution-population-density-maps-demographic-estimates
+Get Facebook population density maps here: https://data.humdata.org/dataset/united-states-high-resolution-population-density-maps-demographic-estimates
+filename that includes california: population_usa28_-130_2019-07-01.tif
 Use QGIS software to export a layer inside of the lat/lon bounds.
 Use geotiff.js to export a people positions file from the population density data.

-County data from here: https://public.opendatasoft.com/explore/dataset/us-county-boundaries/export/?q=santa+clara Downloaded geojson, whole dataset.
+County data from here: https://public.opendatasoft.com/explore/dataset/us-county-boundaries/export/?q=santa+clara
+Download geojson, whole dataset.
 It will be used by processBuildings.js to put each house in a county.

 Define map boundaries in utils/mapBounds.js